Roland Rat: Music

 Roland Rat also had two albums The Cassette of the Album.
 A cassette version of the recording, entitled The Album was released concurrently.
 The cassette recording claimed to be the LP recording, and vice versa; spoken word sketches at the starts and ends of the sides on both releases revealed this to have been the result of a mix-up which could not be rectified for financial reasons.
-Each of the main characters contributed a song: Kevin the Gerbil's were "My Roland" and "Pink Bucket Reggae", Reggie's song was "It's Great Here, Innit", and Errol the Hamster contributed "Leeks Are Wonderful, Leeks Are Nice".
+Each of the main characters contributed a song: Kevin the Gerbil's were "My Roland" and "Pink Bucket Reggae", Reggie's song was "It's Great'Ere, Innit", and Errol the Hamster contributed "Live Dangerously" and "Leeks Are Wonderful, Leeks Are Nice".
 Kevin the Gerbil also had a top 50 single with "Summer Holiday'.

 In 1986, Roland’s second album - Living Legend - was released by BBC / Rodent Records.
 The album incorporated the theme tune and songs used in Roland Rat: The Series.

-Tracks included a song from Colin, Roland’s pet flea; Kevin’s lost love, Linda; and a ditty from D'Arcey De Farcey about being bald!
+Tracks included a song from Colin, Roland’s pet flea, Kevin’s lost love, Linda, and a ditty from D'Arcey De Farcey about being bald.
 Roland also did a cover version of David Bowie’s “Fame”.

 Video game

-In 1985 Ocean Software produced a game called Roland's Rat Race for the ZX Spectrum and Commodore 64.
+In 1985, Ocean Software produced a game called Roland's Rat Race for the ZX Spectrum and Commodore 64.
 The player had to guide Roland through the sewers of London and collect nine pieces of a door which, when complete, would allow him to rescue his companions in time for an appearance on TV-am.
-Roland had to avoid enemies in the form of animated wellington boots which could be temporarily incapacitated with a squirt of glue, which could also be used to stop tube trains in order to ride on them.
+Roland had to avoid enemies in the form of animated Wellington boots which could be temporarily incapacitated with a squirt of glue, which could also be used to stop tube trains in order to ride on them.

 Merchandise

 Roland Rat merchandising was extensive and the Hasbro range of soft toys was hugely popular.
-Roland has appeared on hundreds of items ranging from toothbrushes to wallpaper, bedding, stationery, mugs, canned pasta and children's glasses by Dolland and Aitchison.
+Roland has appeared on hundreds of items ranging from toothbrushes to wallpaper, bedding, stationery, mugs, canned pasta, and children's glasses by Dolland and Aitchison.

-Recent merchandise included a talking Roland Rat soft toy, fancy dress outfit, online game and Asda's George Clothing "teamed-up" with Roland to launch a new range of rat-themed clothing, including socks, T-shirts, underwear and "superstar lounge pants".
+A range of new merchandise in 2010 included a talking Roland Rat soft toy, fancy dress outfit, online game and a "team-up" with Asda's George Clothing to launch a new range of rat-themed clothing, including socks, T-shirts, underwear, and "superstar lounge pants".